Towards the renormalisation of the Standard Model effective field theory to dimension eight: Bosonic interactions I: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Jorge de Blas for useful discussions.
-MC and JS are supported by the Ministry of Science and Innovation under grant number FPA2016-78220-C3-1/3-P (FEDER), SRA under grant PID2019-106087GB-C21/C22 (10.13039/501100011033), and by the Junta de Andaluc\'ia grants \mc{FQM 101, A-FQM-211-UGR18 and P18-FR-4314} (FEDER).
+We would like to thank Jorge de Blas for useful discussions.~\mr{We would also like to thank A. Helset, E. E. Jenkins and A. V. Manohar for pointing out typos in previous versions of the manuscript.} MC and JS are supported by the Ministry of Science and Innovation under grant number FPA2016-78220-C3-1/3-P (FEDER), SRA under grant PID2019-106087GB-C21/C22 (10.13039/501100011033), and by the Junta de Andaluc\'ia grants FQM 101, A-FQM-211-UGR18 and P18-FR-4314 (FEDER).
 MC is also supported by the Spanish MINECO under the Ram\'on y Cajal programme.
 GG and MR acknowledge support by LIP (FCT, COMPETE2020-Portugal2020, FEDER, POCI-01-0145-FEDER-007334) as well as by FCT under project CERN/FIS-PAR/0024/2019.
 GG is also supported by FCT under the grant SFRH/BD/144244/2019.
 MR is also supported by Funda\c{c}\~ao para a Ci\^encia e Tecnologia (FCT) under the grant PD/BD/142773/2018.